hadirkhan10/chisel3-wiki/Experimental---Interval-Type.md

 Values that are outside the result range will be wrapped until they fall within the result range.

 ### Squeeze -- Fit the value **source** into the smallest IntervalRange based on source and target, clipping the result
-The clip method applied to an interval creates a new interval based on the argument to clip, and constructs the necessary hardware so that the source Interval's value will be mapped into the new Interval.
+The squeeze method applied to an interval creates a new interval based on the argument to clip, the two ranges must overlap behavior of squeeze with inputs outside of the produced range is undefined.
-Values that are outside the result range will be pegged to either maximum or minimum of result range as appropriate.

 ### Applying binary point operators to an Interval